pradeepsinngh/Data-Science-Tutorials/How-To-Handle-Missing-Date.md

 ## Tutorial on How to Handle Missing Data:

 Real-world data often has missing values.
-For example imagine you have a dataset of students (boys & girls) in a college.
+For example imagine you have a dataset containing list students (boys & girls) in a college with various attributes (height, weight, age etc.).

 Unfortunately, on previewing the data you find few students height and weight are missing.
-Now let us ask some questions to ourselves like
+Now let us ask some questions to ourselves like:

   - Can you accurately find a way out off handling the missing heights/ weights?
   - Should one just pretend as if the missing instances isn’t missing.?